llewelld/bisect/README.md

 For info about the ordering, see: https://docs.github.com/en/search-github/searching-on-github/searching-for-repositories

-These commands will output the following files
+These commands will output the following files:
 ```
 ./results/index.json
 ./results/{language}/data{xxxxx}.json